ASaiM/hmp_mock_tests/doc/report/report.md

     \label{species_abundances}
 \end{figure}

 Despite same expected species, taxonomic diversity in SRR072232 dataset is reduced compared to the one in SRR072233 dataset (Figure \ref{asaim_taxonomy}).
 Less taxons are found for each taxonomic levels.
-From 22 expected species (Table \ref{expected_species}), 17 are found for SRR072232 and 20 for SRR072233 (Figure \ref{species_abundances}).
+And, from 22 expected species (Table \ref{expected_species}), 17 are found for SRR072232 and 20 for SRR072233 (Figure \ref{species_abundances}).
 The 2 expected species (*Candidata albicans* and *Lactobacillus gasseri*) missing in SRR072233 dataset are also missing in SRR072232 dataset (Figure \ref{species_abundances}).
-This may be due to a lack of phylogenetic markers for these species in the database used in *MetaPhlAn*.
+Phylogenetic markers for these species  may be missing in the database used by *MetaPhlAn*.
 On the other hand, few sequences of these species in SRR072233 are found using mapping on expected species genomes.
-The signal may be too low to detect the species.
-Indeed, all species with mapping-based abundance smaller than 0.1\% are not found using ASaiM for both datasets  (Figure \ref{species_abundances}).
+The phylogenetic signal may be too low to detect these species.
+Hence, all species with mapping-based abundance smaller than 0.1\% are not found using ASaiM for both datasets  (Figure \ref{species_abundances}).

 For SRR072232 datasets, two species with mapping-based abundance higher than 0.1\% are not found: *Candida albicans* and *Bacillus cereus thuringiensis*.
-The first species is not found also with ASaiM in SRR072333, phylogenetic markers for this species may be lacking in *MetaPhlAn2* database.
-As the second species is found with ASaiM in SRR072333, same explanation based on lack on corresponding phylogenetic markers does not hold.
+The first species is not found also with ASaiM in SRR072333, phylogenetic markers for this species may be missing in *MetaPhlAn2* database.
+As the second species is found with ASaiM in SRR072333, same explanation based on incompletness of reference database.

 ### Comparison with EBI results and expected taxonomy

-After these first comparisons between ASaiM results taxonomic and expected ones, we compare ASaiM taxonomic results and *EBI metagenomics* taxonomic results.
+After these first comparisons between ASaiM taxonomic results and expected ones, we compare ASaiM taxonomic results and *EBI metagenomics* taxonomic results.

 In *EBI metagenomics* pipeline (Figure \ref{ebi_pipeline}), *QIIME* [@caporaso_qiime_2010] is used on 16S sequences to identify OTUs and taxonomic assignation for these OTUs.
-In ASaiM (Figure \ref{asaim_workflow}), *MetaPhlAn* [@truong_metaphlan2_2015;@segata_metagenomic_2012] is computed on sequences after quality control and dereplication, without any sorting step. *MetaPhlAn* [@truong_metaphlan2_2015;@segata_metagenomic_2012] searches diverse phylogenetic markers, and not only 16S ones as *QIIME* [@caporaso_qiime_2010] does, on all sequence types (rRNA, non rRNA, ...).
-Inside so different sequences, the proportion of sequences with phylogenetic markers is smaller.
+In ASaiM (Figure \ref{asaim_workflow}), *MetaPhlAn* [@truong_metaphlan2_2015;@segata_metagenomic_2012] is executed on sequences after quality control and dereplication, without any sorting step. *MetaPhlAn* [@truong_metaphlan2_2015;@segata_metagenomic_2012] searches diverse phylogenetic markers, not only 16S ones as *QIIME* [@caporaso_qiime_2010] does, on all sequence types (rDNA, non rDNA, ...).
+Inside so different sequences, proportion of sequences with precise and "unique" phylogenetic markers is smaller.
 Indeed, with *MetaPhlAn* [@truong_metaphlan2_2015;@segata_metagenomic_2012], the percentage of unassigned reads is $\simeq$ 9 times higher than with *QIIME* [@caporaso_qiime_2010] (SRR072232: 6.4\% with *EBI metagenomics* against 62.61\% with ASaiM; SRR072233: 13\% with *EBI metagenomics* against 53.93\% with ASaiM).
 Nevertheless, taxonomic lineages from *EBI metagenomics* are limited to family level (Figure \ref{ebi_taxonomy}), while they go to species level with ASaiM (Figure \ref{asaim_taxonomy}).
-Hence, with *MetaPhlAn* [@truong_metaphlan2_2015;@segata_metagenomic_2012], the taxonomic assignations are more accurate, complete (until species level) and statistically supported (based on more sequences).
+Hence, with *MetaPhlAn* [@truong_metaphlan2_2015;@segata_metagenomic_2012], taxonomic assignations are more complete (until species level) and statistically supported (based on more sequences).

 \begin{figure}[h!]
     \centering